How to Use Fennel Pollen

 fennel-pollen-blossoms-on-sides

 Fennel pollen captures the soul of the fennel plant in a single golden pinch.
 A finishing spice par excellence, it effortlessly elevates pork, seafood, vegetables, and even desserts with fragrant complexity.
-Use it sparingly, savor it completely.
+Use it sparingly to savor it completely.

 FOOD PAIRINGS